 Recipe Notes

-Note 1: Pesto: To make sure your pesto pasta is bursting with flavor, use a high-quality pesto.
-You can of course make your own pesto, and if you choose that option, you've got to try my pesto recipe (it's the best I've ever tried!).
+Note 1: To make sure your pesto pasta is bursting with flavor, use a high-quality pesto.
+You can make your own pesto, and if you choose that option, you’ve got to try this pesto recipe (it’s the best I’ve ever tried!).

-• BUT-- if you’re looking to save some time (this dish is in our series of quick recipes, after all), I recommend picking up a refrigerated, freshly-made basil pesto from your local grocery store.
+• But—if you’re looking to save some time, I recommend a refrigerated, freshly-made basil pesto from your grocery store.
 Look for it near the refrigerated fresh pasta and gourmet cheese.
-Rana's® Basil Pesto is hands-down our fave.
+Rana’s® Basil Pesto is hands-down my fave.

-Note 2: Storage: To store leftover Pesto Pasta, transfer it to an airtight container and refrigerate it for up to five days.
-When reheating, warm the pasta on low heat in a skillet and gradually add water to the sauce until the desired consistency is reached.
-Alternatively, reheat the pasta in the microwave, stirring every 30 seconds.
+Storage: Keep leftover Pesto Pasta in an airtight container in the fridge for up to 5 days.
+When reheating, warm pasta on low heat in a skillet and gradually add water to the sauce until the desired consistency is reached.
+Or reheat in the microwave, stirring every 30 seconds.
 Add more salt if needed, and consider squeezing fresh lemon juice for extra flavor.
-Keep in mind that every day it's stored, the pasta will become slightly drier and less saucy.

 Serving: 1serving | Calories: 661kcal | Carbohydrates: 90g | Protein: 18g | Fat: 25g | Saturated Fat: 4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 0.2g | Cholesterol: 5mg | Sodium: 587mg | Potassium: 253mg | Fiber: 5g | Sugar: 5g | Vitamin A: 1250IU | Calcium: 124mg | Iron: 2mg